PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    Python is easy to run on Linux, OS X, and Windows.
 For Windows, we recommend installing Windows Subsystem for Linux to get a complete Linux shell environment.
 To be covered in preliminaries section.

 ..
-[3]
-   GKT: Latest releases of Python 2 and 3 do not overflow.
-This needs to be revised.

-..
 [4]
    Python also provides full UNICODE support.